SamanthaBooth81/clay_and_fire/README.md

 ## **Manual Testing by User Story**
 ### **Superuser / Admin**
 ### 1. As a Site Owner, I want to be able to add a product so that I can add more items to my store.
 - Products can be added both via the project management page found by clicking on 'My Account' or vis the Admin Panel.
-Both types of product adding were tested and the products were both visbale in the model and on the Products Page.
+Both types of product adding were tested and the products were both visable in the model and on the Products Page.

 The following was also checked and found to be working as expected when the product was added: